torchbox/wagtail-wordpress-import/docs/blockbuilder.md

 Any HTML tags encountered during parsing that don't have a mapping in the settings above are combined into a single fallback StreamField block.
 This generally means that consecutive `<p>` tags are combined into the same block.

-It's possible other HTML tags that are not included in the default mapping will also be combined into the RichText block.
-This may not be the desired behaviour for your requirements and is where you should add a mapping in your own sites settings to override the default behaviour for the specific HTML tag.
+It's possible other HTML tags that are not included in the default mapping will also be combined into the RichTextBlock.
+This may not be the desired behaviour for your data.
+To import HTML tags that are not in the default mapping, or to change the default behaviour for a specific HTML tag, you can change the mapping in your own site's settings.

 The default fallback block it a RichText block and is defined in settings: